 Seven Magic Mountains

 My favorite stop of all was to see the colorful rocks at the Seven Magic Mountains.
-This art installation has been rumored to get removed for a while now but it keeps getting extending and I hope it stays.
+This art installation has been rumored to get removed for a while now but it keeps getting extended and I hope it stays.
 The rocks have attracted quite a crowd so unless you go incredibly early you’ll find the space loaded with people trying to get their photos.

 Hopefully, this helps give you an idea of a few places to stop on your drive.
 If you’re going to stop for gas or the restrooms might as well do it in a place where there is something fun to see!